ret2jazzy/SnCrawler/README.md

 python SnCrawler.py -w "http://domainToCrawl.com" -c "cookie1=val1;" -e "http://domainToCrawl/logout" -e "http://domainToCrawl/destroy"   #It will not send request to both of these URLs
 ```

+You can use the `-v` flag for displaying verbose output of every request being sent and data being parsed

 ----